 If you’re new to credit cards you would be surprised to see a neat and clean minimalistic design without the card details embossed on front of the card, except your name.

 I recently got this card (as an add-on) and it looks pretty good in hand.
-The colour is bright and good in outdoors and bit dull in the indoors.
+The colour is bright and good.
+It’s a nice, cool & formal design.

 Just incase if you’re wondering, not to worry, the card details are at the back.